 PhD Information Systems, UNSW Sydney | Master of Science, National University of Singapore

-Yenni serves the Information Systems community through her role as an Associate Editor for the Information Systems Journal (ISJ) and a Managing Editor for the Journal of the Association for Information Systems (JAIS).
-She also regularly contributes reviews to journals (e.g., ISR, JSIS, I&M) for research relevant to digital resilience, affordances, and/or use qualitative or design research methodologies.
+Yenni is a recipient of the Association for Information Systems (AIS) Early Career Award, the Association's highest distinction for young scholars.
+She serves as an Associate Editor for the Information Systems Journal (2020 - present) and the European Journal of Information Systems (incoming, 2023), as well as a Managing Editor for the Journal of the Association for Information Systems (2019 - present).
+Yenni also regularly contributes reviews to journals (e.g., ISR, JSIS, EJIS, ISJ, I&O, I&M) for research relevant to digital (including cyber) resilience, digital social innovation, technology affordances, and/or use qualitative or design research methodologies.

 As an extension of her focus on practice-driven research, Yenni developed a tripartite ‘Sandbox’ engagement framework in 2018 and founded the UNSW Sandbox Program (unsw.to/sandbox) in November 2019 to empower three-way partnerships among industry practitioners, academics, and university students.
 Within 3 years, the Sandbox Program has grown into a platform that affords tripartite collaboration at scale and generates outcomes across education, research, and social impact.